 Capital Area Food Bank

 The largest organization in the Washington metro area working to solve hunger and related problems distributes food to hundreds of thousands of people per year.
 Kids ages 12 and up can help sort and package food in the warehouse.
 Families with younger children can volunteer together in an area outside of the warehouse — the kids will be assigned easier tasks like prepping boxes and bags.
+They can also help out in the Urban Demonstration Garden, which yields over 2,000 pounds of fresh produce for education and distribution each year.

 DC Central Kitchen